 Companies who wish to participate in the VCSP can apply by filing Form 8952, the “Application for Voluntary Classification Settlement Program,” at least 60 days before it would like to begin treating the workers as employees.

 This IRS voluntary program is another alternative means of achieving compliance with federal tax laws governing employee misclassification.
-Those alternatives have been discussed in articles and prior blog posts by the publishers of this site, and include bona fide restructuring of the relationship between companies and workers paid on a 1099 basis, the use of an employee leasing or staffing company, and reclassification outside of any government program – using IC DiagnosticsTM and other proprietary compliance tools of Pepper Hamilton’s Independent Contractor Compliance practice.
+Those alternatives have been discussed in articles and prior blog posts by the publisher of this site, and include bona fide restructuring of the relationship between companies and workers paid on a 1099 basis, the use of an employee leasing or staffing company, and reclassification outside of any government program – using IC DiagnosticsTM (found on the Resource page of this Blog) and other proprietary compliance tools used by the publisher in his independent contractor compliance practice.

 Employers that have misclassified workers in the past may also be eligible for a safe haven from liability for employment taxes under Section 530 of the Revenue Act of 1978.
 To be eligible, a business (other than one utilizing certain technical service workers) must have had a reasonable basis for treating workers as independent contractors, must have consistently treated the workers as independent contractors, and must not have treated any substantially similar workers as employees.
 A bill introduced in Congress last year, the Fair Playing Field Act of 2010, would have eliminated Section 530 relief prospectively, but no action was taken on that proposed legislation and the bill has not been re-introduced in this Congress.
 While Section 530 remains in effect, the IRS’s new voluntary program may be less attractive than Section 530 relief to those companies that believe they qualify for this safe haven.